 Lendl Simmons Retires From International Cricket

-Earlier, he announced his retirement in a letter sent to the West Indies Cricket Board on Friday (July 15).
-Even if he leaves international cricket, he will continue to play domestic and franchise cricket.
+Earlier on Friday, he submitted a letter to the West Indies Cricket Board announcing his retirement (July 15).
+Even after his departure from international cricket, he will continue to play local and franchise cricket.

-Simmons’ career in international cricket spans 16 years.
-Simmons made his debut in international cricket with an ODI against Pakistan in 2006.
-Simmons has played 68 matches in this format.
-Where his collection of two centuries and 16 half-centuries is 1958 runs.
+Simmons’ international cricket career covers sixteen years.
+Simmons made his international debut in 2006 with an ODI against Pakistan.
+Simmons has participated in 68 games of this kind.
+1958 is the year that his collection of two centuries and sixteen half-centuries runs.

-The most talked about career is with T20 cricket.
-Due to his ability to play destructive innings, Simmons was in high demand in franchise cricket around the world.
-He was also part of the team that won the title twice (2015 and 2017) for Mumbai in the Indian Premier League.
-Simmons scored 1079 runs in 29 innings for Mumbai.
+The most discussed career is in T20 cricket.
+Simmons was in great demand in franchise cricket throughout the world because to his propensity to play damaging innings.
+He was also a member of the Mumbai side that won the Indian Premier League title in 2015 and 2017.
+Simmons scored 1079 runs for Mumbai in 29 innings.

-West Indies’ own franchise league, the Caribbean Premier League (CPL), also has Simmons’ success.
-He is the highest run scorer in CPL history (1629 in 91 innings).
+Simmons is also successful in the West Indies’ own franchise league, the Caribbean Premier League (CPL).
+He has scored the most runs in CPL history (1629 in 91 innings).

 Also Read: Asia Cup 2022 Likely to Held in UAE